NSTAAF International Factball: Italy v Switzerland

 There was a battle between Zurich and Zug rather nicely in 1529.

-War was declared, but before any fighting could take place, the two teams or the two groups of soldiers sat down, settled their differences and called off the war.
+War was declared, but before any fighting could take place, the two teams or the two groups of soldiers sat down, settled their differences, and called off the war.

 And the soldiers from both sides sat on the border and shared a cauldron of milk soup.
 Wow.

-One thing I really like is that senior soldiers in the Swiss army they have flowers instead of stars.
+One thing I really like is that senior soldiers in the Swiss army have flowers instead of stars.

 Speaking of keeping yourself to yourself, I read about a block of flats near Zurich.
 This is for people who claim to suffer from hypersensitivity to chemicals and electromagnetic radiation.

+And it's supposed to be for people who find that they're allergic to modern life.
 I might use allergic to modern life as my excuse for not being on Twitter, hence.

-Apparently, jumping off the falls possibly.
+Apparently, jumping off the falls, possibly.
 They weren't all just smoking pipes and wearing those funny hats.

 And solving crimes in a slightly annoying way.
 Yeah.